celikgumusdag/Mizu-Gauge-Automation/README.md

 ![alt text](https://github.com/celikgumusdag/Mizu-Gauge-Automation/blob/master/img/test-explorer.PNG)

-When you execute the test, Gauge will create a report directory and report html file such as:
+When you are complete to executing the test, Gauge Framework will create a report directory and report html file such as:

 ![alt text](https://github.com/celikgumusdag/Mizu-Gauge-Automation/blob/master/img/report.PNG)